rkt/rkt/Documentation/configuration.md

 `rkt` reads configuration from two or three directories - a **system directory**, a **local directory** and, if provided, a **user directory**.
 The system directory defaults to `/usr/lib/rkt`, the local directory to `/etc/rkt`, and the user directory to an empty string.
-These locations can be changed with command line flags.
+These locations can be changed with command line flags described below.

 The system directory should contain a configuration created by a vendor (e.g. distribution).
 The contents of this directory should not be modified - it is meant to be read only.